SeldonIO/seldon-core/docs-gb/managing-kafka-topics.md

 * When `cleanTopicsOnDelete` is set to `true`, the input and output topics associated with the pipeline are deleted.

-Below is an example of a pipeline manifest that wraps the previously defined model and enables topic cleanup:
+Here is an example of a pipeline manifest that wraps the previously defined model and enables topic cleanup:
 ```yaml
 apiVersion: mlops.seldon.io/v1alpha1
 kind: Pipeline